change-hi/change-hi.github.io/morea/fair/07-Interoperable.md

 morea_enable_toc: true
 ---

+# Interoperable
+This section will describe what it means for research to be interoperable

 > ## For data & software to be interoperable:
 >
 > I1. (meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation